 At first sight of Humuyyo falls, I was definitely blown away in sheer amazement.
 It was a total relief from the rather exhausting and quite grueling trek to get here.
 The water volume of the falls was strong that time.
 And so, it exuded invigorating mists, caressing us.

 Like a huge bridal veil, Humuyyo falls cascade in two layers.
 Collectively, it measures more than 40 meters high, making it the highest falls in Bontoc or maybe, just one among them.
-I’ve heard that there is a multi-layered falls in barangay Mainit which may be higher.
+I’ve heard that there is a multi-layered falls in barangay Mainit is said tobe higher.